ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

-1. Access your application at `http://<example.com>/`
+1. Access your application at `http://<myapp>.example.com/`

 ### with HTTPS
 {: #scalable-webapp-kubernetes-16}

-If you were to try to access your application with HTTPS at this time `https://<example.com>/`, you will likely get a security warning from your web browser telling you the connection is not private.
-You would also get a 404 as the Ingress just configured would not know how to direct HTTPS traffic.
+If you were to try to access your application with HTTPS at this time `https://<myapp>.example.com/`, you will likely get a security warning from your web browser telling you the connection is not private.

 In this section we will use {{site.data.keyword.secrets-manager_short}}.
 With {{site.data.keyword.secrets-manager_short}}, you can create, lease, and centrally manage secrets that are used in IBM Cloud services or your custom-built applications.
 Secrets are stored in a dedicated {{site.data.keyword.secrets-manager_short}} instance and you can use built in features to monitor for expiration, schedule or manually rotate your secrets.
 In this tutorial, we will use a Kubernetes Operator to retrieve the TLS certificate from {{site.data.keyword.secrets-manager_short}} and inject into a Kubernetes secret.

 You can use an existing instance if you already have one or create a new one by following the steps outlined in [Creating a {{site.data.keyword.secrets-manager_short}} service instance](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui).
-If creating a new instance, you can enhance the security of your secrets at rest by integrating with the {{site.data.keyword.keymanagementserviceshort}} instance created earlier.

 Now, import your certificate into the {{site.data.keyword.secrets-manager_short}} instance.

-1. Access the {{site.data.keyword.secrets-manager_short}} service instance from the [Resource List](https://{DomainName}/resources) Under **Services and software**.
+1. Access the {{site.data.keyword.secrets-manager_short}} service instance from the [Resource List](https://{DomainName}/resources) Under **Security**.
 2. Click on **Secrets** in the left navigation.
 3. Click **Add** and then **TLS certificates**.
-4. You can select either **Import certificate** or **Order certificate**.
+4. You can select either **Import certificate**, **Order a public certificate** or **Create a private certificate**.
 Detailed steps are available in the [Adding SSL or TLS certificates](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui) topic.
-If you selected to import a ceritificate, make sure to upload the certificate, private key and intermediate certificate files using the **Add file** button for each.
+If you selected to import a certificate, make sure to upload the certificate, private key and intermediate certificate files using the **Add file** button for each.
 5. Locate the entry for the imported or ordered certificate and click on it.
    * Verify the domain name matches your custom domain.
 If you uploaded a wildcard certificate, an asterisk is included in the domain name.
    * Click the **copy** symbol next to the certificate's **ID**.